MOSFET: Depletion-mode

 There are depletion-mode MOSFET devices, which are less commonly used than the standard enhancement-mode devices already described.
 These are MOSFET devices that are doped so that a channel exists even with zero voltage from gate to source.
 To control the channel, a negative voltage is applied to the gate (for an n-channel device), depleting the channel, which reduces the current flow through the device.
 In essence, the depletion-mode device is equivalent to a normally closed (on) switch, while the enhancement-mode device is equivalent to a normally open (off) switch.

 Due to their low noise figure in the RF region, and better gain, these devices are often preferred to bipolars in RF front-ends such as in TV sets.

-Depletion-mode MOSFET families include BF960 by Siemens and Telefunken, and the BF980 in the 1980s by Philips (later to become NXP Semiconductors), whose derivatives are still used in AGC and RF mixer front-ends.
+Depletion-mode MOSFET families include the BF960 by Siemens and Telefunken, and the BF980 in the 1980s by Philips (later to become NXP Semiconductors), whose derivatives are still used in AGC and RF mixer front-ends.

-Metal-insulator-semiconductor field-effect transistor (MISFET)
+Metal–insulator–semiconductor field-effect transistor (MISFET)

-Metal-insulator-semiconductor field-effect-transistor, or MISFET, is a more general term than MOSFET and a synonym to insulated-gate field-effect transistor (IGFET).
+Metal–insulator–semiconductor field-effect-transistor, or MISFET, is a more general term than MOSFET and a synonym to insulated-gate field-effect transistor (IGFET).
 All MOSFETs are MISFETs, but not all MISFETs are MOSFETs.

-The gate dielectric insulator in a MISFET is silicon dioxide in a MOSFET, but other materials can also be employed.
+The gate dielectric insulator in a MISFET is a substrate oxide (hence typically silicon dioxide) in a MOSFET, but other materials can also be employed.
 The gate dielectric lies directly below the gate electrode and above the channel of the MISFET.
 The term metal is historically used for the gate material, even though now it is usually highly doped polysilicon or some other non-metal.